plankanban/planka-docs/docs/Configuration/OIDC.md

 Planka can be configured to use an OIDC provider for logging in.
 If a user doesn't exist it will be automatically created.
 If a user exists and the email claim matches the email stored in Planka the accounts will be linked.

 #### Configuration Values
 * **OIDC_ISSUER**: URL pointing to the identity provider.
-This is used to bull the `.well-known/openid-configuration` endpoint that is used to identify the necessary endpoints.
+This is used to pull the `.well-known/openid-configuration` endpoint that is used to identify the necessary endpoints.
 * **OIDC_CLIENT_ID**: The OAUTH client id you created in the identity provider.
 * **OIDC_CLIENT_SECRET**: The OAUTH client secret you created in the identity provider.
 * **OIDC_SCOPES**: Scopes to request from the identity provider.
 This controls what values the OAuth client has access to.
 Planka needs the email and name claims.
 By default it requests `openid profile email`.